BroadbandForum/obbaa/docs/aggregator/index.md

      */
     Set<String> getSystemCapabilities();
 }
 ```

 Requests and notifications are sent within the context of the mounted
 schema for the BAA layer.
-The BAA layer\'s schema is defined by the
+The BAA layer\'s schema is defined in the YANG module
-defined in the YANG module \"bbf-obbaa-network-manager.yang\".
+\"bbf-obbaa-network-manager.yang\".

 ```
 <schema-mounts xmlns="urn:ietf:params:xml:ns:yang:ietf-yang-schema-mount">
   <mount-point>
     <module>bbf-obbaa-network-manager</module>